teancom/codex/aws.md

 you'll run into problems with your deployment.

-The template helpfully generated all new credentials for us and stored them in our _dev-Vault_, under the `secret/infra-aws/proto/bosh` subtree.
+The template helpfully generated all new credentials for us and stored them in our _proto-Vault_, under the `secret/infra-aws/proto/bosh` subtree.
 Later, we'll migrate this subtree over to our real Vault, once it is up and spinning.

 #### Make Manifest